-We're used to being in lockdown now, and so is Apple.
+We were used to being in lockdown by now, and so was Apple.
 While still having no events, the company put out an extremely popular new 13-inch MacBook Pro, and did begin to reopen some of its stores.

 The MacBook Pro 13-inch was released with so much fanfare that you could even imagine that there was an event.
 While Apple again launched a new machine with just a press release, a web page, and some excellent photography, we'd all been waiting for it so long that we did the dancing and shouting that Phil Schiller might have.

 This is the machine that at times has been the center of Apple's notebook range, and from November 2010 had been the one everybody was looking for.
 Certainly by April 2020 we had all been drumming our fingers, hoping for it.

 That's because it was back in November when the 16-inch MacBook Pro came out with its larger-than-before screen and its better-than-before keyboard.
 If you were in the market for that, you were very happy, but for everybody else, it was like watching a return volley in tennis — all eyes turned, as one, to the 13-inch model.